It’s been a tough year for local businesses.

 When you do this, make sure you keep a close eye on your ‘Audience Size’ (on the right-hand side).

-Businesses who are located in smaller towns and have broad appeal (e.g. restaurants, bars, stores) probably won’t need to narrow their audience any further.
+Businesses that are located in smaller towns and have broad appeal (e.g. restaurants, bars, stores) probably won’t need to narrow their audience by interests or demographics.

 The audience can be targeted even further by reducing the radius of your location…